 In the ever-changing music business, where styles come and go almost daily, one thing remains constant: the need for a good song.
 John Keller has spent a lifetime in pursuit of that elusive commodity.
-In the words of Danny Strick, co-president of Sony Music Publishing, “John Keller happens to be one of those rare composers whose music is always original and at the same time very commercial.”
+In the words of veteran music publisher, Danny Strick, “John Keller happens to be one of those rare composers whose music is always original and at the same time very commercial.”

-Since 1980 he has been a staff songwriter for Warner-Chappell, Almo-Irving, Geffen, BMG and Sony Songs.
+Since 1980 he has been a staff songwriter for Warner-Chappell, Almo-Irving, Geffen and Sony Songs.
 John’s songs have been recorded by a wide variety of artists including Rickie Lee Jones, Aaron Neville, Al Green, Etta James, and Wynonna.
-With long-time collaborator, Tonio K., he wrote the hit song, “Love Is,” performed by Vanessa Williams and Brian McKnight.
+With long-time collaborator, Tonio K, he wrote the hit song, “Love Is,” performed by Vanessa Williams and Brian McKnight. '

-Keller has collaborated with numerous other songwriters, including Will Jennings, Gerry Goffin, David Baerwald, David Was, Kim Fox, Danny Wilde, Shelly Peiken, Bonnie Hayes and many others.
+Keller has collaborated with numerous other songwriters, including Will Jennings, Gerry Goffin, David Baerwald, David Was, Kim Fox, Danny Wilde, Shelly Piken, Bonnie Hayes and many others.

 In 2015 John completed Young Man’s World, an album of his own songs.
 John will be releasing a new album in 2021.